The Bridge Equation

 Pillar 3 — Co-rotating parallel arrays are stable in 3D.
 Jimenez (1975) proved that co-rotating vortex pairs are stable to long-wave 3D perturbations.
 The Crow instability (which breaks counter-rotating pairs) does not apply to same-sign lattices.
 The dominant instability channel for parallel arrays is 2D pairing, which the triangular lattice’s six-fold coordination suppresses.
 Short-wave parametric instabilities exist at discrete wavenumbers (ka_c \sim 2.5, 4.4, 6.2), but in the substrate the GP healing length \xi_\text{GP} provides a hard UV cutoff: the instability wavelength \lambda \sim 2.5\xi_\text{GP} falls at the healing scale where the classical analysis (which assumes a sharp vortex boundary) breaks down.
 Experimental confirmation comes from rotating BECs (JILA, MIT, ENS), where triangular lattices with \sim 100 vortices are stable over thousands of rotation periods at strain ratios comparable to the substrate’s \epsilon/\Omega \sim 1/2.

 Pillar 4 — Helicity conservation rules out 3D networks.
 Helicity J = \int\mathbf{u}\cdot\boldsymbol{\omega}\,dV is conserved in inviscid flow (Moffatt 1969).
 For parallel vortex lines, \mathbf{u} \perp \boldsymbol{\omega} everywhere, so J = 0 identically.
-For a 3D vortex network (lines running in multiple directions), linking numbers are generically nonzero, giving J \neq 0.
+For a 3D vortex network, linking numbers are generically nonzero, giving J \neq 0.
 An isotropic initial state with no preferred handedness has J = 0; conservation then constrains the evolved state to J = 0.
-This is a topological selection rule that eliminates 3D vortex networks from first principles, without energy comparison.
+This is a topological selection rule that eliminates 3D networks from first principles, without energy comparison.

 Pillar 5 — Energy favors parallel lines; Onsager clustering drives organization.
 The kinetic energy kernel \boldsymbol{\omega}\cdot\boldsymbol{\omega}'/|\mathbf{x}-\mathbf{x}'| is maximized for parallel lines at fixed vorticity magnitude.
-Additionally, Onsager’s negative-temperature theorem provides a thermodynamic argument: in a system with bounded phase space, high-energy states have negative temperature, and like-signed vortices spontaneously cluster into organized structures.
-The triangular lattice is the most probable organized state.
+Onsager’s negative-temperature theorem adds a thermodynamic argument: in bounded phase space, high-energy states have negative temperature, and like-signed vortices spontaneously cluster.

 The lattice is therefore not a close-packed sphere arrangement but a fiber bundle — triangular cross-section prisms extruded along the parallel-line direction.
-The 2D Feynman relation applies without 3D stacking correction, and the packing fraction f = n_1\xi_\text{SC2}^3 counts vortex cells per particle in 3D using purely 2D lattice geometry within each domain.
+The 2D Feynman relation applies without 3D stacking correction, and the packing fraction f = n_1\xi^3 counts wavefunctions per cell in 3D using purely 2D lattice geometry within each domain.

 Domain structure and isotropy.
-The substrate’s overall isotropy is restored by a domain structure: the parallel-line direction is chosen locally via spontaneous symmetry breaking, forming domains of size L_\text{domain} \gg \xi.
-The domain scale is set by the formation dynamics (horizon size at vortex nucleation, or the Jeans length of the substrate at condensation).
+The substrate’s overall isotropy is restored by a domain structure: the parallel-line direction is chosen locally by spontaneous symmetry breaking, forming domains of size L_\text{domain} \gg \xi.
 Each domain contributes J = 0 independently, so the global helicity constraint is automatically satisfied.
 The volume fraction in domain walls scales as \xi/L_\text{domain} \ll 1, making the correction to f negligible.

 If SC2 had used Baym’s 8\pi (from lattice elasticity) instead of the gravitational 4\pi, the resulting coherence length would be: